bcoelho-leonardo/seccm-ebsd-316l-pitting/README.md

 This repository provides a reproducible Jupyter workflow to preprocess SECCM chronoamperometry (CA) signals and extract electrochemical descriptors/features, designed for correlative analysis with SEM and EBSD in 316L stainless steel pitting studies.

+> GitHub renders notebooks for reading, but to **run** the code you must download/clone the repository and execute locally (or in your own Jupyter environment).

 ## What you get
 - A single, runnable notebook that:
   - loads SECCM CA traces